 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The AFC West is the penultimate stop in the 2012 NFL Draft re-grade.
+The AFC West is the penultimate division in the 2013 NFL Draft re-grade.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.

 Picks: DT Sylvester Williams (28nd overall), RB Montee Ball (58), DB Kayvon Webster (90), Quanterus Smith (146), WR Tavarres King (161), OG Vinston Painter (173), QB Zac Dysert (234)